Feastio

 Our first stop on the peach train was Jenschke Orchards, about eight miles east of downtown Fredericksburg on Highway 290.

 This family-owned and operated farm has been growing and selling peaches and other fresh fruits since the 1960s.
-If you're keen to pick fresh Fredericksburg peaches like Kel, this is the best place to do it.
+If you want fresh Fredericksburg peaches, this is the best place to get them.

 Peach ice cream